 - Printed name and signature of collector are missing on the form

-- There is not enough specimen collected for accurate testing and B samples?
+- There is not enough urine collected (at least 30 mL) for accurate testing

 - Paperwork is incomplete and has missing information